-In Estonia about 85-95% of all diabetics suffer from Type II diabetes.
 Normal blood sugar level is lower than 6.0 mmol / l.
 Type II diabetes can last for years unnoticed, and the disease is diagnosed only by accidental blood tests or when already the damages/complications of the disease are occurring.

 Symptoms indicative of possible diabetes:

 - blurred vision